jwssnr/Specs-for-CSS-Lines/README.md

 ![As described.](img/v2-footnotes.png)

-# Usage — Set and fetch
+# Usage — Set and join

 Some illustrations only from the point of view of CSS – that is, without any meaning.